sysctls for ZFS DDT blocks, similar to those for spacemap blocks, to enable mitigation of heavy 4K I/O

 These probably aren't hard to add, but allow clearer insight into the major components of metadata IO pressure, if this is a problem.
 Right now the only insight exposed is for metadata in total, which isn't ideal considering how significantly spacemaps and if enabled, ddt, can impact a system.

-Updated by Stilez y about 2 years ago
+Updated by Stilez y almost 3 years ago

 Apologies if it's not correct.
 I'm running zfs on FreeBSD, but openzfs' website doesn't seem to link to an issue/feature tracker and all I can find, says freebsd uses openzfs which uses Illumos as the upstream source that it's synced to.
 As I can't seem to find an openzfs tracker, I've reported it here, on the basis it's probably of use to all, to request this.
 If it's okay, I'll gladly provide such info as I can.
 Basically I've been tracking down a severe performance issue related to write throttle failure on fast hardware for a long time, and I'm finally getting to a point where the issues are clear, reproducible and evidenced.
 The throttle isn't appropriately invoked during some IO, causing session death.
 Spacemap sysctls mitigate in part, suggesting that equivalent DDT sysctls would help a lot, but they don't exist yet.
 Hence this request.
 If wrong about where to report it, can you direct me to the appropriate openzfs tracker instead?
 And thank you, either way.

-Updated by Stilez y about 2 years ago
+Updated by Stilez y almost 3 years ago

 I highly doubt it's FreeBSD specific.
 The issue with space maps 4k block size is well known (all platforms), and can be altered by the sysadmin.
 Dedup table blocks - for pools where where dedup is a sane option - are almost certainly identically affected (tens of GB of 4k that has to be loaded before any data can be written).